lnxjedi/gopherbot-doc/doc/src/config/file.md

 **Gopherbot** uses **YAML** for it's configuration files, and Go text templates for expanding the files it reads.
 Any time **Gopherbot** loads a configuration file, say `conf/robot.yaml`, it first looks for the file in the installation directory, and loads and expands that file if found.
 Next it looks for the same file in the custom configuration directory; if found, it loads and expands that file, then recursively merges the two data structures:
 * Map values merge and override
-* Array values are replaced
+* Array values are replaced or appended

-To illustrate with an example, take the following two excerpts from `robot.yaml`:
+To illustrate with an example, take the following two hypothetical excerpts from `terminal.yaml`:

 Default from the install archive:
 ```yaml